nuuuwan/news_lk3_data/README.md

 *2024-06-02 11:48:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Live-updates-Adverse-weather/155-283899) · `en`

+6.01 PM - The Disaster Management Center reported seven fatalities due to the ongoing adverse weather conditions in the past 24 hours.

 3.58 PM - The Kaduwela-Biyagama interchange on the Southern Expressway has been closed for traffic to and from Kadawatha until further notice.

 3.01 PM - Train services on the Kelani Valley line have been severely disrupted following the collapse of a bridge between Waga and Kosgama.